Polymer/atom-plugin/README.md

  * typeahead completions for imported elements, with documentation
  * typeahead completions for element attributes, with documentation
  * inline errors (squiggle underlines)
+ * documentation for elements and attributes when hovering over them with your mouse

 ## Installation